Tsunekazu Ishihara: Pokémon

 When the planning and development for the Pokémon series began in 1990, Ishihara worked with Game Freak as a producer at Creatures to develop the Red and Green titles, at one point with Creatures providing a cash infusion during the company's financial difficulty to help them in the development of the game.
 Following the title's release, Ishihara founded the Pokémon Center Company—today The Pokémon Company—and became its Representative Director.

-Prior to Red and Greens release, Ishihara initiated the development of the Pokémon Trading Card Game.
+Before Red and Greens release, Ishihara initiated the development of the Pokémon Trading Card Game.
 In an interview, Satoru Iwata noted that people involved with Creatures Inc. would refer to Ishihara as "The King Of Portable Toys" due to Ishihara's extensive involvement on licensed Pokémon products—including the trading cards, anime, and movie; according to Ishihara, his involvement and focus on the licensed products was to ensure that the next titles in the series—which he was again involved in—were successful.

 Ishihara stated that he had initially expected Gold and Silver to be his final Pokémon games intending to leave the series after the two games were finalised; however, following their success, increased requests for licensed Pokémon products prompted a joint venture between Nintendo, Game Freak and Creatures Inc. to establish The Pokémon Company in 2000, which was meant to take licensing and brand management tasks away from Game Freak, which was to focus on working on the next titles.
 Ishihara was then placed as president and CEO of the new company.
 During the development of FireRed and LeafGreen, Ishihara and Iwata convinced Game Freak to use the Wireless Adapter for trading in the games, instead of trading Pokémon through cables like in previous titles.
 Ishihara was also involved with the tie-in "Pokéwalker" in HeartGold and SoulSilver.

 In 2014, following an April Fools prank on Google Maps involving users "catching" Pokémon on the app, Ishihara began to negotiate licensing of Pokémon characters for an augmented reality game with Niantic Labs.
 Ishihara had been an avid player of Niantic's Ingress title, and he endorsed the planned game—which secured support from Iwata.
 Upon its release in 2016, the title Pokémon Go was considered a massive success, with Ishihara referring to its cultural impact as a "Pokédemic", comparing it to the peak popularity of Pokémon in the late 1990s.

-During an interview with Bloomberg, Ishihara noted that he was initially skeptical on the Nintendo Switch's success, doubting the prospects of a video game console with the abundance of smartphones.
+During an interview with Bloomberg, Ishihara noted that he was initially skeptical of the Nintendo Switch's success, doubting the prospects of a video game console with the abundance of smartphones.
 Despite this, they naturally started development on several Nintendo Switch games as a Nintendo affiliate.
 Later, in 2019, Ishihara announced the title Pokémon Sleep slated for a 2020 release, which he stated was to make "players to look forward to waking up every morning".

 In April 2023, Ishihara stepped down as CEO of Creatures Inc., a position he held for decades while still working at The Pokémon Company as its president and CEO.
 Ishihara continues to serve as President of The Pokémon Company.